mozfet12/FoodOasisGroupB-1/README.md

 ## How Food Oasis works?
 The app takes either the current location of the user or it takes the address/zipcode entered by the user along with the distance in miles to be travelled.
 With the help of that it uses Google Map API to convert the geolocation into the latitude and longitude.
 These entities are passed to the USDA database API of farmers' markets to identify the nearest markets and return them into the app.
 The app marks those location on Google Map and and also shows a list of the same.
 User can add the places into its Favourite location to check on daily basis and also to get notified with newer offers/updates(future aspect).
 By clicking on the direction button user can get the direction from his/her location to the specified farmer's market.

+## What Food Oasis requires?
+1. Android mobile device
+2. Internet connectivity
+3. GPS services turn on on the device

 ## How to use Food Oasis?
 1. Download the application from [HERE](https://github.com/nplimbani/FoodOasisGroupB/blob/main/Food%20Oasis.apk)
 2. Install the apk file on your android mobile device (As it is for the demonstrating purpose only it will ask you to install apk from third party, so allow that in setting)